What exactly are Retention tables?

 (3) 5 days later:

-Smartlook has collected data about the cohort starting on Monday 19th for six days.
+Smartlook has collected data about the cohort starting on Monday, October 19 for 6 days

-The above image displays the retention of the group starting Monday 23.
+The above image displays the retention of the group starting from Monday, October 23.
 From left to right, each column represents how many of the original group completed the same action on those following days.

 The same image can be expressed in percentages (%).

 How to understand the data:

-The value on the left, the "Cohort size" (389) is the total number of new visitors first seen on Monday 19th, and triggered the event at any time within range of the Retention table.
-You can think of this group as the amount of 'enrollments' on that date.
+The value on the left, the "Cohort size" (389) is the total number of new visitors first seen on Monday, October 19, and triggered the event at any time within the range of the retention table.
+You can think of this group as the amount of ''enrollments'' on that date.

-Colors are an important part of any Retention table.
+Colors are an important part of any retention table.
 Events that are triggered more often have darker cells.
-This lets you see trends in the way events are triggered.
+This will let you see trends in the way events get triggered.

 What are the columns?

-The entire Retention table can display values as numbers or percentages.
-Simply use the selector in the top left:
+The entire retention table can display values as numbers or percentages.
+Simply use the selector in the top-left corner tab:

-When you hover the mouse above any frame in the Retention table, a detailed explanation of the cohort is given.
+When you hover a mouse above any frame in the retention table, a detailed explanation of the cohort will be given.

 So why should you use Retention Tables?

-Visitors who come to your site during a specific time often behave in a similar way.
+Visitors, who come to your website during a specific time, often behave in ways that are similar.

-It may be due to events that are happening outside of your company, but it can also be due to the actions you take.
-Retention Tables help you to look past growth and focus on engagement.
-If you only look at absolute numbers, it’s easy to get a false sense of success.
-Oftentimes, a lot of users might try some function during the first couple of days only to never come back to it.
+It may be due to events that are happening outside your company, but it can also be due to the actions you take.
+Retention tables will help you to look past growth and focus on engagement.
+If you only look at absolute numbers, it’s very easy to get a false sense of success.
+Often times, a lot of users might try some function during the first couple of days, only to never come back to it again.

 New users are usually more engaged